eclipse-sumo/sumo/docs/web/docs/Tools/Routes.md

 ```

 When setting option **--stop-table STOP_ID** a time table for all vehicles that service the given `<busStop>`-id is written to standard output.
+The option accepts a list of stops and also the `*` wildcard to generate a combined table for multiple busStops (i.e belonging to the same station).

 # splitRandom.py